 - Appreciation increases.

-There will be a degree of guesswork to figuring out how much you can make from a home sale.
-But doing a Comparative Market Analysis (CMA) will give you the closest approximation.
-The more equity you can build on your home the more of it your own.
-This is the main reason for the five-year rule is that it takes time to build equity on a mortgage.
-Most of your monthly payments for the first few years go towards paying the interest rather than the principle.
+There will be a degree of guesswork in figuring out how much you can make from a home sale.
+But a Comparative Market Analysis (CMA) will give you the closest approximation.
+The more equity you can build on your home, the more of it your own.
+The main reason for the five-year rule is that it takes time to build equity on a mortgage.
+Most of your monthly payments for the first few years go towards paying the interest rather than the principal.
 You’ll also want to see your home appreciate nicely.
-This is good news for NYC as appreciation rates have been above average for the last ten years.
+The good news for NYC is appreciation rates have been above average for the last ten years.

 Perhaps the most common reason for a family to sell and move is when their family has expanded.
-It might have been the right home when you were expecting your first child, but now that you have a new arrival or two, the space isn’t there anymore.
-It can be painful having to give up a place with a lot of memories but if tight living quarters are making you stressed it’s probably better to move on.
-Other life changing events like divorce, a death in the family or serious illness are other reasons for making a change in life.
+It might have been the right home when you were expecting your first child, but now that you have a new arrival, space isn’t there anymore.
+It can be painful to give up a place with many memories, but if tight living quarters are making you stressed, it’s probably better to move on.
+Other life-changing events like divorce, a death in the family, or severe illness are other reasons for making a change in life.
 But let’s not think too seriously.
 Sometimes it’s just a desire for a change in scenery and lifestyle.

-Even if you don’t feel any pressure to sell it should be considered if there’s a booming seller’s market.
-Knowing whether the market is experiencing or about to experience a boom requires a careful study of current trends.
+Even if you don’t feel any pressure to sell, it should be considered if there’s a booming seller’s market.
+Knowing whether the market is experiencing or about to experience a boom requires carefully studying current trends.
 Look at properties in your neighborhood and see what you can find.
 Is the average sales price going up?
 Is the average number of days on the market decreasing?
-Also look at current developments.
-If a lot of properties are being bought up and converted into new condominiums that could indicate that the local market (and property values) is about to expand.
+Also, look at current developments.
+If many properties are being bought up and converted into new condominiums, that could indicate that the local market (and property values) is about to expand.

-Deciding when to sell is a very personal decision and should not be taken lightly.
-At the very least you should wait two years to avoid paying capital gains taxes.
-If you want to build up equity without going through costly renovations, then you’ll need 5-7 years.
-These are all good benchmarks, but you’ll also want to keep an eye on the market.
-If there’s a buyer’s market, then it may be better to wait until things stabilize.
+Deciding when to sell is personal and should not be taken lightly.
+At the very least, you should wait two years to avoid paying capital gains taxes.
+If you want to build up equity without costly renovations, you’ll need 5-7 years.
+These are all good benchmarks, but you’ll also want to watch the market.
+If there’s a buyer’s market, it may be better to wait until things stabilize.

-On the other hand, if you can play things right, you could be able to walk away with a happy sale.
+On the other hand, if you can play things right, you could walk away with a happy sale.
 Seek consultation from an experienced real estate agent before making any decisions.
-They can provide you with all the necessary information so you can make the best decision possible.
+They can provide you with all the necessary information to make the best decision possible.